yaikobzeray/dev-journal/activity_log.md

 Set up dio HTTP client with interceptors for token refresh and error handling.

 *Logged at 16:36 · Commit #1 · Salzburg, Austria 🇦🇹*

+## [JAVASCRIPT] Wednesday, 07 August 2024 — Entry 2

+Set up Vite for a vanilla JS project.
+ES module support out of the box — no webpack config needed.

+*Logged at 16:36 · Commit #2 · Salzburg, Austria 🇦🇹*